This article is a unit guide for Dewback Riders in Star Wars Legion.

 Mobility:

 Dewbacks are only speed 1 but this is deceiving since they are quite fast in reality.
-Spur 1 and their medium sized base makes them move father than range 1 per move.
-This means you can double move and engage any units at range 2 and nearly range 3.
+Spur 1 plus their medium-sized base makes them move farther than range 1 per move.
+This means you can double-move and engage any units at range 2 and nearly range 3.
 This is a huge threat range.
-The one drawback is the suppression you must take to move this speed.
+The one drawback is the suppression you must take to move at this speed.
 This suppression is typically mitigated once engaged since you do not receive suppression from melee attacks.
-One unique combo that makes Dewbacks especially fast and deadly, is the combination of Darth Vader’s two pip command card New Ways to Motivate Them (NWTMT) .
-This card allows you to take a free action if the unit suffers a wound, allowing the Dewback to move three times in one turn.
+One unique combo that makes Dewbacks especially fast and deadly, is the combination of Darth Vader’s two-pip command card New Ways to Motivate Them (NWTMT).
+This card allows you to take free action if the unit suffers a wound, allowing the Dewback to move three times in one turn.
 Three moves in a single turn raises your engagement range nearly range 4!

 Upgrades